 Alma Chocolate began, like so many small business, at home in founder Sarah Hart’s kitchen.
 It was 2005.
 The catalyst?
 The Easter Bunny.
 Or rather, the crappy chocolate versions of it that pop up every year beginning in late February.

 When it came time for Hart to pack her son’s Easter basket that year, Hart was “completely frustrated with what was available quality-wise.
 It was all just waxy.
 People have lived and died over the cacao trade (historically, and even still), so it should be amazing.”

-And Alma chocolates are just that–amazing.
+And Alma chocolates are just that: amazing.
 Don’t believe us?
-Take a gander at the video and image gallery above and tell us your mouth isn’t watering right now.
+Take a gander at the video above and the photo gallery below and tell us your mouth isn’t watering right now.

-And it’s that South America chocolate that makes up the bulk of Alma’s Valentine’s Day options.
-With boxes that include Thai peanut-butter cups, truffles, whiskey bonbons, and much more, there’s sure to be something for every lady in your life.
+And it’s that South America chocolate that makes up the bulk of Alma’s offerings.
+With flavors that include Thai peanut butter, matcha mint, habanero caramel, and much more, there’s sure to be something for every lady in your life.
+The seasonal Valentine’s Day lineup includes flavored caramel hearts; chocolate dominoes, or a dozen caramel roses.
 Not too big on making decisions?
-Go for the dozen caramel roses or a real-24k-gold gilded chocolate heart.
+Go for a real-24k-gold gilded chocolate heart.

 So dare to be different this year, and get your girl a sweet treat from Alma Chocolate.
-After all, its name in Latin means “soul” and “nourish.”
+After all, the word alma in Latin means “soul” and “nourish.”

 Or you could splurge on a box for yourself.
 We won’t tell anyone.

 Video and images by Dan Baker.
 Article originally published on February 3, 2017.